Lee Ginenthal, Owner, Der Rosenmeister Nursery

 The atmosphere at Alternatives brings Lee back whenever he has a financial need.
 Right now he’s working on installing a solar electric system in his home, funded by an Alternatives NYSERDA low-interest loan.
 He hopes to produce 60%-70% of his own electric needs with this new system.

-Visit Der Rosenmeister's website for more information.
+Visit Der Rosenmeister's

 Not only did Alternatives help me step-by-step to buy my own home, they also helped me pay off high interest credit cards, and I recently applied for a newer car loan.
 I will not do business with any other bank or credit union!
 I love you Alternatives!!